AccelByte/session-dsm-grpc-plugin-gamelift-go/README.md

 	Note over AGS: Server connection info for <br> the match is sent to client
 ```

-**Asynchronous mode** allows developers to utilize GameLift Server Queues for session placement, which allows placing sessions to optimize by latency, cost, and location.
+**Asynchronous mode** allows developers to utilize Amazon GameLift Server Queues for session placement, which allows placing sessions to optimize by latency, cost, and location.
 Using Queues offers an easy and efficient way to process high volumes of session placement requests across multiple regions.
 This mode is recommended for production workloads.

 When using asynchronous mode and a session placement succeeds, the flow is similar to the synchronous flow, but the dedicated server makes the call to AccelByte through UpdateDSInformation to provide connection details and update the server status to "AVAILABLE".